ParedesGab/PP3-my-community-finances-app/README.md

 + Leading/trailing spaces are accepted (e.g., JanuarY, January, january, "    January", etc).

-+ If the user enters an invalid month name (e.g., jan, or a misspelled month) an error message is displayed.
++ If the user enters an invalid month name (e.g., misspelled month) an error message is displayed.
 ![Invalid month](documentation/website-screenshots/35-invalid-month-input.png)

 + If there is neither income nor expense data for the selected month, a message will be displayed indicating there is no data for that month yet.

 ![Month has no data](documentation/website-screenshots/35-month-has-no-data.png)

 + For a valid month input where there is income data but no expenses data, a warning message will be displayed indicating there is no expense data.
-In this case, the report displays total income, total expenses (0,00 EUR), cash balance, and in "expenses by category" another warning message that no expenses for this month exists.
+In this case, the report displays aggregated total income, aggregated total expenses (0,00 EUR), net financial balance, and in "expenses by category" another warning message that no expenses for this month exists.

++ Note: The figure below is only an example of when the Google sheet "my_finances" contains income data but no expenses data.

 ![No expense data](documentation/website-screenshots/36-no-expense-data-for-that-month.png)

 + For a valid month input where there is expense data but no income data, a warning message will be displayed indicating there is no income data.
-In this case, the report displays total income (0,00 EUR), total expenses, cash balance, expenses by category, and highest expense.
+In this case, the report displays aggregated total income (0,00 EUR), aggregated total expenses, net financial balance, expenses by category, and highest expense.

++ Note: The figure below is only an example of when the Google sheet "my_finances" contains expenses data but no income data.

 ![No income data](documentation/website-screenshots/37-no-income-data-for-that-month.png)

-+ For a valid month input, where both, income and expenses data exist, the report displays total income, total expenses, cash balance, expenses by category, and the highest expense.
++ For a valid month input, where both, income and expenses data exist, the report displays aggregated total income, aggregated total expenses, net financial balance, expenses per category, and the highest expense of the group/community.

-+ For example, if user has the following data:
++ For example, if the program has collected the following data:

   + Income data:
   ![Income data](documentation/website-screenshots/39-income-data.png)